Florida's Pandemic Electronic Benefit Transfer (P-EBT) Program

-The United States Department of Agriculture Food and Nutrition Service (FNS) recently granted Florida the authority to issue P-EBT benefits to Supplemental Nutrition Assistance Program (SNAP) and non-SNAP households with one or more students who have temporarily lost access to free and reduced-price meals at school due to COVID-19 school closures and distance learning.
+The United States Department of Agriculture Food and Nutrition Service (FNS) has granted states the authority to issue P-EBT benefits to Supplemental Nutrition Assistance Program (SNAP) and non-SNAP households with one or more students who have temporarily lost access to free and reduced-price meals at school due to COVID-19 school closures and distance learning.

-- The student attends a school that participates in the National School Lunch Program (NSLP) and School Breakfast Program and the school was closed or operating with reduced hours or attendance for at least 5 consecutive days due to COVID-19.
+- The student attends a school that participates in the National School Lunch Program (NSLP) and School Breakfast Program.

-- The student did not have access to free or reduced-price meals because they are participating in distance learning.
+- The student did not have access to free or reduced-price meals because they have COVID-related absences.

 - Meet one of the following conditions:

-- The student is enrolled in a school that provides free lunch to all students as a Community Eligibility Provision school or a school operating under Provisions 2 or 3, or
+- The student is enrolled in a school that provides free lunch to all students as a Community Eligibility Provision school or a school operating under Provisions 2, or

 Households can use P-EBT benefits to buy breads, cereals, fruits, vegetables, meat, fish, poultry, dairy, and plants and seeds to grow food for your household to eat.
 Households cannot use P-EBT benefits to buy nonfood items such as pet foods, soaps, paper products, household supplies, grooming items, alcoholic beverages, tobacco, vitamins, medicines, food to eat in the store, or hot foods.